Host and Executive Producer

 Maureen Fiedler is the host and creator of Interfaith Voices.
 She has been involved in interfaith activities for more than three decades as an active participant in coalitions working for social justice, racial and gender equality, and peace.
 Her special interests lie at the intersection of theology and public policy.
 She holds a Ph.D. in Government from Georgetown University.

 Laura Kwerel brings to the show her love of radio and oral history.
 The senior producer since 2007, she approaches the world's religions with an open, humble mind.
-She holds a master’s degree from Northwestern University's Medill School of Journalism, and has honed her radio skills at WBEZ, WBUR, and the Center for Documentary Studies.
+She holds a master’s degree in print reporting from Northwestern University's Medill School of Journalism, and has honed her radio skills at WBEZ, WBUR, and the Center for Documentary Studies.
 Her 2010 series, The Soundscapes of Faith, is the winner of two awards for radio.
 She’s ecstatic that 10 years of Hebrew school have finally come in handy.